 A.9.3.1.
 Checking the analyzers

 Prior to the emissions test, the analyzer range shall be selected.
 Emission analyzers with automatic or manual range switching shall be permitted.
-During the test cycle, switching of analog amplifiers in the analyser shall not be allowed.
+During the test cycle, switching of analog amplifiers in the analyzer shall not be allowed.

 Zero and span response shall be determined, if the provisions of paragraph A.9.3.4.2. do not apply for the instrument.
 For the span response, a H2O gas that meets the specifications of paragraph A.9.5. shall be used.